EricThomson/im-crop/readme.md

 ## To do
 Have option of cycling through all images in input folder.
-Add gui using pyqt to let user select image.
+Add gui using pyqt to let user select image or file.
+Make it more like labelimg.